-The target population for MEPS in this file is the 2000 U.S. civilian noninstitutionalized population.
-However, the MEPS sampled households are a subsample of the NHIS households interviewed in 1998 (Panel 4) and 1999 (Panel 5).
-New households created after the NHIS interviews for the respective Panels and consisting exclusively of persons who entered the target population after 1998 (Panel 4) or after 1999 (Panel 5) are not covered by MEPS.
-Neither is previously out of scope persons who join an existing household but are unrelated to the current household residents.
+The target population for MEPS in this file is the 2001 U.S. civilian noninstitutionalized population.
+However, the MEPS sampled households are a subsample of the NHIS households interviewed in 1999 (Panel 5) and 2000 (Panel 6).
+New households created after the NHIS interviews for the respective Panels and consisting exclusively of persons who entered the target population after 1999 (Panel 5) or after 2000 (Panel 6) are not covered by MEPS.
+Neither are previously out-of-scope persons who join an existing household but are unrelated to the current household residents.
 Persons not covered by a given MEPS panel thus include some members of the following groups: immigrants; persons leaving the military; U.S. citizens returning from residence in another country; and persons leaving institutions.
-The set of uncovered persons constitutes only a small proportion of the MEPS target population.
+The set of uncovered persons constitutes only a small segment of the MEPS target population.